SciML/ModelingToolkitNeuralNets.jl/README.md

 ## Tutorials and Documentation

 For information on using the package, [see the stable documentation](https://docs.sciml.ai/ModelingToolkitNeuralNets/stable/).
 Use the [in-development documentation](https://docs.sciml.ai/ModelingToolkitNeuralNets/dev/) for the version of the documentation, which contains the unreleased features.

+## Breaking changes in v2

+The `NeuralNetworkBlock` no longer uses `RealInputArray` & `RealOutputArray`, the ports are now `inputs` and `outputs` and they are normal vector variables.
+This simplifies the usage a bit and removes the need for the ModelingToolkitStandardLibrary dependency.

+This version also moves to ModelingToolkit@v10.